Guide

 The result is given as a percentage.
 For example, a result of 0.6 indicates 60%.
 This means that 60% of your assets are financed by debt.
 A higher ratio indicates a significant portion of your assets are funded through debt.
 This means you have higher financial obligations to cover.

-A good ratio score depends on the industry.
-The higher the ratio, the higher the risk.
-Some industries that need expensive equipment may have higher debt-to-asset ratios.
+A good ratio depends on your industry.
+Some industries, like those needing expensive equipment, may have higher debt-to-asset ratios.

 Interest coverage ratio